buildkite-plugins/buildkite-plugin-tester/README.md

 ## Developing

-To test plugin-tester, use the following command:
+To test plugin-tester itself, use the following command:

 ```bash
 docker-compose run --rm tests